bryanchalker/slimmodal/README.md

 			</a>

+- _data-modal_: ID for the modal being called
+- _data-effect_ : adds this class to ".sm_content" to apply the loading effect on the modal. ".pushdown" and ".pushup" are defined in the [styles.css](css/styles.css) file, and are basic 2D transform with associated box-shadow.
+- _data-icons_ : Adds classes ".is_left" or ".is_right" for the slide out direction for the icon menu.

 ## Using a single modal for multiple content calls
 If you're looking for a way to display quick and easy content to the user, but don't need to muddy up your markup with multiple modals to call, then consider passing content through with data-attributes.
 Very easy to use a single "empty" modal, by merely passing in content from the element calling the modal.